turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 next generation token standards that are needed to make the dream a reality.
 The first result of that collective effort has produced [Fungible Token Core Standard NEP-141](https://github.com/near/NEPs/discussions/146).
 Yours truly has been actively involved in the process, and in this tutorial lesson I will do a deep dive into [NEP-141]((https://github.com/near/NEPs/discussions/146)) and walk you through the new and improved **Fungible Token Core API**.
-The online discussion had been lengthy, and my goal here is to sum it all up for you here.
+The online discussion is quite lengthy, and my goal here is to sum it all up for you here.
 - **NOTE**: as of this writing, NEP-141 official documentation has not yet been published.
 I will be sharing with you my knowledge and understanding of NEP-141 based on the discussions and meetings I have personally been involved in.
-I invite you to join in on the discussion.

 # Fungible Token Core Standard (NEP-141)
+> It takes money to make money

-NEP-141 defines the "core" standard API that centers around token transfer.
-It is not the full and final FT solution.
-It is the core, but at a minimum, NEP-141 will be dependent on 2 future standards to be developed:
+NEP-141 defines the "core" standard API that focuses on token transfer.
+It is not the full and final FT solution, but Rome wasn't built in a day.
+At a minimum, NEP-141 will be dependent on 2 future standards to be developed:
 1. account registration
 2. contract metadata

 In addition, standards need to be defined to support token burning and minting.
 That falls outside the scope of this discussion.
-The overall standard design strategy was to use a divide and conquer approach.
-Instead of designing a single huge standard that covers all use cases and edge cases, the strategy is to divide the standard into multiple smaller and separate APIs applying separation of concerns design principles.
-This will enable token functionality and tooling to be rolled out using a phased approach.
+The overall standard design strategy is to use a divide and conquer approach.
+Instead of designing a single huge standard that covers all use cases and edge cases, the strategy is to divide the standard into multiple smaller and focused APIs.
+The approach is also based on separation of concerns.
+This will enable token functionality and tooling to be rolled out incrementally in phases.

-It probably is obvious why standardizing contract metadata is needed:
+It probably is more obvious why standardizing contract metadata is needed:
-- makes it simpler and smoother for wallet and application integration
+- Standard metadata makes it simpler and smoother for wallet and application integration
-- used for presentation
+- Standard metadata is used for presentation and build UI
-- used to discover supported extensions and interfaces
+- Standard metadata can be used to discover supported extensions and interfaces on contracts

 What is less obvious and what I will dive a little deeper into is how account registration fits into the picture ...